George Franssens, VP Sales

-One of the industries that is going to explode in the coming years is offshore wind energy, an industry Van Dam is supplying to since many years in Europe.
+One of the industries that is expected to explode in the coming years is offshore wind energy; an industry Van Dam has been supplying in Europe for many years..

-We manufacture doors, walls and windows.
 It is our vision to protect personnel and critical equipment by designing and manufacturing fire and explosion resistant products.
 Being a market leader in this niche market and our innovative character enables us to stay ahead of the competition by investing in new technologies and anticipating the constantly changing safety regulations.
-We offer architectural packages.

-A company with a very large base in the Netherlands and also in the United States.
+I also worked in Dubai for 5 years, working for Wärtsilä, a Finnish company with a large presence in the Netherlands and in the United States.
 They manufacture ship engines and thrusters, but also navigation equipment and automation systems.

-So in all my background is definitely maritime marine.
-Now I have been working for 2.5 years with Van Dam.
-I felt the need to work for a company again that is quick and agile and where we can make quick decisions.
+I started working for Van Dam, because I felt the need to work for a company that is quick and agile where decisions can be made quickly.

 How did you end up in the US?

 The maritime industry is extremely global and there are a lot of Dutch people in the maritime sector in, dredging, offshore, shipbuilding, and in management roles.
-You find Dutch people working in that sector anywhere in the world Singapore, China, here in the US, wherever.
-Yes we are proud of our waterworks development and dredging and the like, but in my vision we should be most proud of our Dutch management.
+You find Dutch people working in that sector anywhere in the world, Singapore, China, here in the US, wherever.
+We [the Dutch] are proud of our waterworks development and dredging and the like, but in my vision we should be most proud of our Dutch management.
 Management is one of our best export products.
 Whenever I go to Houston to the Offshore Technology Conference held yearly, next to the British language Dutch is the most heard language there.
-Many Dutch people are working for an American company, and Dutch and Scandinavian companies, in management positions.
-Expertise in offshore, shipbuilding.
+Many Dutch people are working for American companies in management positions.

-Dutch company machine support, part of Swedish SKF group.
 We moved the company from Virginia to Houston.
-I jumped in there with a colleague, we set the company up in a complete new way.
-For about a year, I ended up more and more in the oilfields.
-Yet, I am a marine guy and via headhunter I got recruited and ended up in Florida, working for ABB in the cruise industry.
+I jumped in there with a colleague, we set the company up in a completely new way.
+I ended up finding myself more and more in the oilfields and less and less on the water.
+I am a marine guy and via a headhunter I was recruited and ended up in Florida, working for ABB in the cruise industry.

 Pitfalls and tips and tricks for entering the US Market?

-That is something you should not do here in the United States in my opinion.
+That is something you should not do here in the United States.

 How did you get in touch with TABS?

-When we started working with TABS, we did not know much, we had had an agent.
+When we started working with TABS, we did not know much; we were using an agent.
 We were looking for someone to do our admin, paperwork, and help us settle down physically here.
 I must say the TABS experience was a flawless experience.
-I always worked for companies that ad an HR department, so in many ways we were very virgin when we came here.
+I always worked for companies that had an HR department, so in many ways we were very virgin when we came here.

-TABS did our Payroll, IRS registration, the basic things to set up a company.
-TABS still does that for us.
-TABS is talking directly to the mother company, the headquarters in the Netherlands.
-Only when there is a problem I jump in otherwise I don’t see what is happening.
-I am in contact with Laura Hoogendoorn.
-Laura is moving to Houston which I think is an brilliant idea, lots of interesting opportunities there.
+TABS did our payroll administration, IRS registrations, the basic things to set up and maintain a company.
+TABS still does that for us today.
+I am in contact from time to time with our Account Manager, Laura Hoogendoorn.
+Laura is moving to Houston which I think is a brilliant idea, lots of interesting opportunities there.
 I wish her lots of success in this role.

 Please find below a lovely little movie, with George Franssen, from a TV Show called ‘Check Please’.
-They asked me to rate and evaluate an Indonesian Cuisine restaurant, Krakatoa, it is in Hollywood, South Florida.
-Indonesian food is pretty rare still in South Florida.
+They asked me to rate and evaluate an Indonesian Cuisine restaurant, Krakatoa, in Hollywood, Florida.
+Indonesian food is still pretty rare in South Florida.

 Vlog Stadomroep Venlo, I grew up in Venlo, Limburg.
 They recently made a Vlog about our life in Florida.
 It is in Dutch in the middle of the Vlog (at 18 minutes).